rachelnadia/week-six/notes.md

 ![image i just uploaded](TMgraph.png)

-### Next, I created a corpus of the files to analyze in Voyant

 - Topic 3 was the most common in the majority of the documents

      3.	drink husband thompson man mrs _ wife children family people alcoholic 1 ing find feel dear work don te make